Unicorn-TAF/docs/_posts/2024-12-04-rp-reporter-4.0.0.md

 type: major
 ---

-Major release of Reporting.ReportPortal library with support of Taf v4 and retargeted to netstandard 2.0
+Major release of Reporting.ReportPortal library with support of TAF v4 and retargeted to netstandard 2.0

 **Features:**